ZhengLi95/CPlusPlus_PoliMi/MPI_Matrix/README.md

 *You can only create factor-many processes.*

-*For example, here we create 5 processes because 5 is a factor of the number of rows fo A*
+*For example, here we create 5 processes because 5 is a factor of the A's number of rows.*